These Air Fryer Chicken Wings are SERIOUSLY crispy! Served with your favorite sauce, they’re ready in just 25 minutes with minimal clean up.

 - ⅓ cup Buffalo sauce (or use another sauce, or none at all!)

 - Preheat air fryer to 400℉ for 5 minutes.

-- Drizzle oil over chicken then season with garlic powder, salt, pepper and paprika.
-Toss until thoroughly coated.
+- Drizzle oil over chicken.
+Combine corn starch, garlic powder, seasoning, salt, pepper and paprika.
+Sprinkle over wings and toss until thoroughly coated.

 - Place seasoned chicken in a single layer in the air fryer basket.
 It is okay for the chicken pieces to touch, they will shrink down while cooking.

-- Cook 20 minutes, turning once with tongs half way through.
-Serve with with your favorite sauces!
+- Cook 15-20 minutes, turning once with tongs half way through.
+Toss with buffalo sauce or choose another sauce you enjoy.

 Want to save this recipe?

 Create an account easily save your favorite content, so you never forget a recipe again.

 Tried this recipe?